microsoftgraph/microsoft-graph-docs-contrib/api-reference/v1.0/api/authenticationcontextclassreference-get.md

 ## Response

-If successful, this method returns a `200 OK` response code and the requested [authenticationContextClassReferences](../resources/\authenticationcontextclassreference.md) object in the response body.
+If successful, this method returns a `200 OK` response code and an [authenticationContextClassReference](../resources/authenticationcontextclassreference.md) object in the response body.

 ## Examples